nsvulcan/asset-registry-for-cpps/README.md

 ### Asset-Registry-for-CPPS

-Cam is a web application that exploits cam-service APIs.
-Cam allows user to create, manipulate and delete Assets using a web interface.
+ARFC is a web application that exploits cam-service APIs.
+ARFC allows user to create, manipulate and delete Assets using a web interface.

 ### Cam-Service